adnan-mayof/Sales-Performance-Dashboard-Tableau-/README.md

 * Recognize and reward high-performing salespersons
 * Identify opportunities for market expansion
 * Support strategic planning for global sales growth

----

-Would you like me to also **add a small placeholder image** (like with the Dropout and Mental Health projects) to visually show the **Country filter** in the README?